rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

        [_] Advanced trace =8
    {% endhighlight %}

-You can print the above again by specifying this library function:
+You can print the above again in your script by specifying this library function:

    {% highlight JavaScript %}
     wi_msg_level_print();